Frequently Asked Questions (FAQ)

 How much can tools trust this file?

-That is an issue ultimately decided by the tools that read this data.
-The format records assertions made by a project itself.
+The format records assertions made by the project itself.
 These assertions may be obsolete or even maliciously false.
-Still, it provides additional information that otherwise would not be automatically accessible.
-Humans and tools that evaluate projects may want to report results both including and not including self-assertions, or assertions unverified by a trusted third party.
+Tools that consume the file should treat it as additional context that wouldn’t otherwise be available, and may want to report results both with and without unverified self-assertions.

 How is the specification versioned?